NyFco/NumGenerator/README.md

 # numGenerator
-Generates a three-digit number like 'abc' ( 'b' is odd and 'c' is even).
+Generates 10 three-digit numbers like 'abc' ( 'b' is odd and 'c' is even).

 It was just a training...!